advinow/dreamfactory-ui/installers/README.markdown

 ### Installing Apache

 Selecting option 4 at the initial menu prompt will result in the Apache 2 web server being installed instead of the default Nginx web server.
+Please note that if you opt for setting up Apache 2 as your default web server on Fedora, it might already be pre-installed.
+In such a scenario, the installation process for Apache 2 will be omitted.

 ### Installing Specific DreamFactory Version